nullified33/Blockpacks/README.md

 ## How to install
 1. Run Minecraft with [Chisel Decor](https://github.com/KnowYourKnot/ChiselDecor/releases) installed to generate the necessary config folders and files.
-2. Download the ZIP file for the desired blockpack and extract ZIP.
+2. Download the ZIP file for the desired blockpack and extract.
-3. Place the blockpack folder in the `config/chiseldecor` directory.
+3. Place the blockpack's folder in the `config/chiseldecor` directory.
 4. Edit the `config/chiseldecor/config.json` file.
 The entry `block_packs` should be a comma separated list of the names of the  blockpacks you want to load.
 A list should look like "cool, red".
 5. Open Minecraft.
 Your blockpack(s) should have been loaded!
 ## How to make blockpacks for Chisel Decor v1.1.3 for 1.16.5